macdougallb1atwit/COMP2100ChatService/README.md

-# COMP2100Proj1JAVAFILEIO
+# COMP2100Proj1ChatService
-## Use UPD protocol for java file I/O between two devices on a local network.
+## Use TCP protocol for a client to client chat service between two devices on a local network.
 ## Members: Ben, Sean, Zach, Alex